 Today is hump day!
 For the November Climate Compliance Conference students and facilitator hump day has a special flavour!
 Since January, Wednesday mornings have been pretty hectic at Richmond Vale Academy as we temporarily move to some villages nearby.
-From Wednesdays to Fridays, we have been living in Petit Bordel, Rose Bank, Troumaca and Rose Hall whilst we work on the implementation of 20 sustainable home gardens based on Permaculture principles.
+From Wednesday to Friday, we have been living in Petit Bordel, Rose Bank, Troumaca and Rose Hall whilst we work on the implementation of 20 sustainable home gardens based on Permaculture principles.

 We map, we follow the contour of the land, we dig, we cut, we chop, we build garden beds, we add manure and cardboard, we mulch, we plant seedlings and trees!
 We sing and dance, play with kids and the youth, meet the locals and learn much about fishing, farming and this amazing Vincentian culture!
 Most importantly, we have organised a number of community events involving a range of topics from Permaculture through to the impact of plastic in the oceans and beach clean ups!
 Our public is varied, from primary school kids through to elder farmers who have enthusiastically participated to important discussions raised during our events, in particular about irrigation and soil degradation.